Leaving so soon?

 What is legalisation?

-The main concept of legalising a document can be simply split into 3 main stages:
+The main concept of legalisation can be split into 3 main stages:

 - Legalisation by the government of the country of issue